quantumio/Quotes/README.md

 # Quotes
-Extract data from emails for processing wiht X4A (export)
+Extract data from emails for processing with X4A (export)